 The Working Time Regulations 1998 says that employees cannot be made to work more than 48 hours a week.
 However, the workers can agree to work longer than this, but this must be done in writing with the employee’s signature.

-Because there is no legal requirement to pay overtime, there is also no standard rate that must be paid when employees work it.
+Because there is no legal requirement to pay overtime, there is also no standard rate that must be paid when employees work it, so how much should the employers pay staff for working overtime is non defined.
 However, employers do need to be aware that they cannot allow their workers to be paid less than minimum wage so take this into account when deciding if to pay overtime.

 Some employers decide it is easier to offer time off in lieu rather than to pay their staff.
 Therefore, if a member of staff was to work one day extra in one week, then it would be agreed that they would work one day less another week.
 This can be an easy way to handle overtime, but it still needs to be tracked to ensure the right time off is given.